Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

      :scale_y = -35785.830098; // double
 ~~~

-This is not a standard CF projection.
+This is not a standard CF projection, and is used for MSG (METEOSAT 8 onwards) data.
 This uses an ellipsoidal earth.
-See this document.
 Note there is a bug in some versions of Eumetsat GRIB encoding, per Simon Eliot 1/18/2010, in which the "apparent diameter of earth in units of grid lengths" is incorrectly specified.
-We do a correction for this in ucar.nc2.iosp.grid.GridHorizCoordSys when we read the GRIB file.
+We do a correction for this in `ucar.nc2.internal.grid.GridHorizCS` when we read the GRIB file.

 #### orthographic